corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 listed in the [Platform support matrix]({{< relref "../platform-support-matrix.md" >}}).

 {{< note >}}
-Please note that CockroachDB is not supported by the Corda Database Management Tool.
+Please note that CockroachDB is not supported by the Corda database management tool.
 R3 recommends that the SQL script provided below be used as the basis for setting up a CockroachDB database.
-This means it will not be possible to setup a CockroachDB database schema using the Corda Database Management Tool, neither will it be possible to upgrade an existing schema to a newer version using the tool.
+This means it will not be possible to setup a CockroachDB database schema using the Corda database management tool, neither will it be possible to upgrade an existing schema to a newer version using the tool.

 {{< /note >}}

-### Using the Corda Database Management Tool
+### Using the Corda database management tool

-If using the Corda Database Management Tool to perform initial schema setup, take note of the following:
+If using the Corda database management tool to perform initial schema setup, take note of the following:

-* Always specify the command as the first parameter.
-This would be either `dry-run` or `execute-migration`
+- Always specify the command as the first parameter.
+This would be either `dry-run` or `execute-migration`.
-* Specify the mode as being JPA_NOTARY by using the command-line parameter `--mode=JPA_NOTARY`
+- Specify the mode as being JPA_NOTARY by using the command-line parameter `--mode=JPA_NOTARY`.
-* Ensure that the configuration file used is correct, as detailed in the section below.
+- Ensure that the configuration file used is correct, as detailed in the section below.

 Use the `dry-run` command to generate SQL scripts which could be inspected prior to being run.
 Alternatively, use the